 What does the Elf on the Shelf do?

-So when your kids wake up, they find your Elf on the Shelf doing something mischievous such as making snow angels on a kitchen counter in a pile of powdered sugar, maybe toilet papering the Christmas tree, playing board games with other toys, dolls, or stuffed animals, etc.
+So when your kids wake up, they find your Elf on the Shelf doing something mischievous such as making snow angels on a kitchen counter in a pile of powdered sugar, maybe toilet papering the Christmas tree with a roll of toilet paper, playing board games with other toys, dolls, or stuffed animals, etc.

 Does Elf on the Shelf have magic?